 control lower fan speeds in the fuse box check it as well.
 Then use

-a grounded test light and locate the outgoing wire (usually orange or red) to the
+and locate the outgoing wire (usually orange or red) to the

 blower motor from the resistor while moving the switch to each fan speed and